Dark-Knight-Rises/Logseq/pages/Blockchain.md

 		- Advantages of using Smart Contracts
 			- Immutable
 				- No party will be able to change the contract once it is fixed and written to the ((62815db8-9249-48af-8574-2f94b3c0e028)) , the blockchain.
+			- Distributed
+				- All the steps of the contract can be validated by every participating party.
+No one can claim later that the contract was not validated.
+			- Why Blockchain?
 				-
 - ## Coursera
   collapsed:: true